Bright Colors, Ideas, and Latin American Artistic Rethinking

 Working conditions amongst migrants perhaps inevitably finds its way into the show’s thematic mix.
 Jay Lynn Gomez’s subtle chiaroscuro study, “Nightsweeper,” is an acrylic-on-cardboard image of a worker in the wee hours, silhouetted against the glare of swanky storefronts.
 The cardboard aspect is a humble material relating to the Chicano/a tradition of rasquachismo — using available resources to get the artistic expressive job done.

-One of the show-stoppers in the gallery, three-dimensional division, is Isabel Barbuzza’s “Re-designing Library,” a dress rack functioning as feminist commentary, with deconstructed books regarding women, and kimonos made from pages out of the classic art historical textbook, H.W.
-Janson’s History of Art.
+One of the show-stoppers in the gallery, three-dimensional division, is Isabel Barbuzza’s “Re-Designing My Library,” a dress rack functioning as feminist commentary, with deconstructed books regarding women, and kimonos made from pages out of a classic art historical textbook, HW Janson’s History of Art.
 Infamously, Janson’s tome contributes to the male-ification of art history, as a compendium of fine art history as “his” story, skimping on the input of women artists.

 [Click to enlarge]

-A similar geo-cultural switch occurs in Harmonia Rosales’s painting “Oshosi Gets his Crown,” a portrait of the Yoruban deity and hunter character in a scenario with his trusty hound and his dead mother, apparently succumbing to her own son’s arrow.
+A similar geo-cultural switch occurs in Harmonia Rosales’s painting “Oshosi Gets His Crown,” a portrait of the Yoruba deity and hunter character in a scenario with his trusty hound and his dead mother, apparently succumbing to her own son’s arrow.
 The mythological scene taps into African lore, rather than the European and Greco-Roman models of what we learned in, say, Janson’s History of Art.

-Accretion: Works by Latin American Women is on view at Santa Barbara Museum of Art through April 13, 2025.
+Accretion: Works by Latin American Women is on view at Santa Barbara Museum of Art (1130 State St.) through April 13, 2025.
 See sbma.net.

 More like this